-Finally, note that the intercept shown in the regression equation displayed on the chart is about 0.0025.
-Since the regression equation is based on monthly data, this means that GE had a 3% average monthly return that was not explained by the CAPM model.
-However, the regression results in Table 7-3 also show that the probability of the t statistic is greater than 5%, meaning that the "true" intercept might be zero.
+Finally, note that the intercept shown in the regression equation displayed on the chart is about -0.0094.
+Since the regression equation is based on monthly data, this means that GE had a -11.28% average annual return that was not explained by the CAPM model.
+However, the regression results in Table 24-3 also show that the probability of the t-statistic is greater than 5%, meaning that the "true" intercept might be zero.
 Therefore, most statisticians would say that this intercept is not statistically significant-the returns of GE are so volatile that we cannot be sure that the true intercept is not equal to zero.
-Translating statistician-talk into English, this means that the part of GE's average monthly return that is not explained by the CAPM could very well be zero.
+Translating statistician-speak into plain English, this means that the part of GE's average monthly return that is not explained by the CAPM could, in fact, be zero.
 Thus, the CAPM might very well explain all of GE's average monthly returns.